rajeshvkothari/oom/GIN_README_2508.md

 ## Building Tosca Model Csars

-  Login into Demo Server or OOM VM and run following commands.
+  Login into Demo Server or OOM VM and run the following commands.

   ```sh
   $ cd /home/ubuntu